Frequently Asked Questions

 Can I translate freeCodeCamp’s resources?

-We already have user-contributed translations in several languages and plan to expand to more.
-For more information, read our announcement.
+We already have user-contributed translations in several languages and plan to add more.
+For background, see our announcement.

-If you’re interested in helping, make sure to read this guide first.
+If you want to help, read this guide first.

 Can I contribute articles to freeCodeCamp News or videos to freeCodeCamp’s YouTube channel?